Peter Volpe’s Starbucks account is frozen, and he doesn’t understand why. Is the company allowed to just confiscate his credits?

-Question: I need your help with a problem I’m having with Starbucks.
-Over the years, I have regularly purchased Starbucks gift cards on eBay at a discount and simply transferred the balance to my loyalty card registered to my Starbucks account.
+I need your help with a problem I’m having with Starbucks.
+Over time, I’ve bought discounted Starbucks gift cards on eBay and transferred the balance to my registered loyalty card.

-I recently discovered a website called Raise.com that was selling Starbucks gift cards at a 20 percent discount, so I purchased about $1,600 worth of cards from the company.
+I found Raise.com, a website offering Starbucks gift cards at a 20% discount, and bought approximately $1,600 in cards.
 I thought these could not only be used by my family and me, but would be great gifts for coworkers.

-Realizing that I bought these from a third party, I tried to protected myself by transferring the balances to cards registered to my Starbucks account.
+Purchased from a third party, the balances were transferred to cards registered in my Starbucks account for protection.

 Two weeks later, Starbucks froze my account without notifying me.
 I called them and asked why they froze my account and they said that a few of the gift cards I had purchased had a chargeback placed on them by the bank, and they had traced the cards to my account and froze my entire account.
 That included funds from gift cards that I had received for my birthday and had purchased.

-It turned out that four of the cards I had bought from Raise — about $1,200 worth — and one from eBay had gone bad.
+Four cards from Raise, totaling about $1,200, and one from eBay turned out to be unusable.
 I’m guessing they were purchased fraudulently.
 I received a refund for all those cards from both parties.

 Here’s my problem: Prior to this unfortunate incident, I had $444 of funds in my account.
 Starbucks is refusing to unfreeze those funds.
-They insist that I must send them a copy of a credit card statement or store receipt in order to receive it.
+They require a copy of a credit card statement or store receipt for me to receive the refund.

 I told them that it is totally unreasonable to ask for that, especially when I received some of these cards from friends and colleagues, not to mention it being a privacy issue to obtain a friend’s credit card statement and send it to them.
 They told me that unless I send these documents to them, they refuse to refund the balance of my account after these bad cards are deducted.